-Fund Dividends

-Money market funds Purchases received by T. Rowe Price by noon ET via wire begin to earn dividends on that day.
-Other shares nor- mally begin to earn dividends on the business day after payment is received by T. Rowe Price.

-Declared daily and paid on the first business day of each month.

-Bond funds • Shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price.

-Declared daily and paid on the first business day of each month.

-These stock funds only: Declared quarterly, if any, in March, June, September, and December.

-Balanced Must be a shareholder on the dividend record date.
+Fund Dividends Money market funds • Purchases received by T. Rowe Price by 12 noon ET via wire begin to earn dividends on that day.
+Other shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price. • Declared daily and paid on the first business day of each month.
+Bond funds • Shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price. • Declared daily and paid on the first business day of each month.
+These stock funds only: • Balanced • Dividend Growth • Equity Income • Equity Index 500 • Growth & Income • Personal Strategy Balanced • Personal Strategy Income • Real Estate • Declared quarterly, if any, in March, June, September, and December. • Must be a shareholder on the record date.

-Dividend Growth

-Equity Income

-• Equity Index 500

-Growth & Income

-Personal Strategy Balanced

-Personal Strategy Income

-Real Estate

-Table 3 Dividend Payment Schedule (continued)
+Table 4 Dividend Payment Schedule

-Fund Dividends Retirement Funds: Retirement Income Shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price.
-Paid on the first business day of each month.
-All others Declared annually, if any, generally in December.
-Must be a shareholder on the dividend record date.
-Tax-Efficient Balanced Municipal Portion • Shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price.
-Paid on the last business day of March, June, September, and December.
-Equity Portion Declared annually, if any, generally in December.
-Must be a shareholder on the dividend record date.
-Other stock funds Declared annually, if any, generally in December.
-Must be a shareholder on the dividend record date.
+Fund Dividends Retirement Funds: • Retirement Income Shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price. • Paid on the first business day of each month. • All others • Declared annually, if any, generally in December. • Must be a shareholder on the record date.
+Tax-Efficient Balanced Municipal Portion Shares normally begin to earn dividends on the business day after payment is received by T. Rowe Price. • Paid on the last business day of March, June, September, and December.
+Equity PortionDeclared annually, if any, generally in December. • Must be a shareholder on the record date.
+Other stock funds Declared annually, if any, generally in December. • Must be a shareholder on the record date.